pagkly/Zed/Investopedia3/Feed-In Tariff (FIT).md

 Feed-In Tariff (FIT)
 ## What Is a Feed-In Tariff (FIT)?

-A feed-in tariff is a policy tool designed to promote [investment in renewable energy sources](https://www.investopedia.com/renewable-energy-4689739).
+A feed-in tariff is a policy tool designed to promote [[investment in renewable energy sources]](https://www.investopedia.com/renewable-energy-4689739).
 This usually means promising small-scale producers of the energy—such as solar or wind energy—an above-market price for what they deliver to the grid.

 ### Key Takeaways